gijskoning/ReproducingCURL/docs/index.md

 The figure visualizing the training based on training minutes shows clearly that excluding the encoder update speeds up the training process significantly.
 The last 400k training steps where 2.25 times faster to train with the freezed encoder.

 ![freeze_encoder](images/encoder_loss.png)\
-*Figure 7: Encoder freezed at timestep 400k.*\
+*Figure 7: Encoder frozen at timestep 400k.*\
 ![freeze_encoder](images/freezed_encoder_steps.png) ![freeze_encoder_minutes](images/freezed_encoder_minutes.png)\
-*Figure 8: Encoder freezed at timestep 400k.*       *Figure 9: Encoder freezed at timestep 400k with x axis visualized in training time in minutes.*
+*Figure 8: Encoder frozen at timestep 400k.*       *Figure 9: Encoder freezed at timestep 400k with x axis visualized in training time in minutes.*

 ## Conclusion and Discussion

 ## References